B1s9l/GitAnalyser/README.md

 2. Go to the location where you saved this tool `cd /path/to/tool/GitAnalyser`
 3. Run the tool using `python script.py`
 4. The results will be stored in `/path/to/tool/GitAnalyser/Results`

+- Optionally use `python script.py --extended` to get a more detailed line-per-line view.